 You should eat healthy food, but I can assure you there is nothing more exciting than pulling out Doritos or Cheetos seven hours into a road trip when you are hungry and bored and about to lose your mind.
 If those aren't your jam, bring whatever is exciting to you.

 It's completely ridiculous, but every person in our family has a Yeti tumbler.
 Sadly, I was the last one to get one.
 My husband and son are militant about having icy water.
 I always preferred room temperature but my husband kept giving me ice until I relented and decided that I preferred it.

-Most importantly, take the time to look out the window and enjoy the drive.
-We live in a beautiful country and every state varies so much in its landscape.
+Take the time to look out the window and enjoy the drive.
+We live in a beautiful country where every state varies in its landscape.
 Make good time if you need to but don't rush past opportunities to experience great local restaurants or visit a small town antique store if you can spare a couple of hours.
 Hidden treasures await!

 Note: This post contains affiliate links, meaning I may get a small commission if you purchase from this link.